denuoweb/aquaticplants/README.md

 ## 📄 License

-This project is proprietary software for AquaScape Pro business use.
+This project is proprietary software for AquaHound business use.

 ## 🤝 Contributing